Welcome one and all to Chris Ferguson's

 What about them?
 They are generally trained to dispense drugs for psychiatric symptoms.
 Sometimes useful...sometimes not.
 Remember if you go to a psychiatrist for any problems, you are very likely to be handed some pills.
 You may wish to consult a psychologist or social worker as well, especially if you problems are brought on by life-stress.
 Psychiatrists go to Med School and get an MD.
 It is possible to become a psychiatrist without EVER having taken a psychology course.

 Yes and no. The major clinical psychology Ph.D. programs are very difficult to get into, as they accept only a few applicants out of a pool of hundreds.
 Professional degree programs that offer the Psy.D. take in greater amounts of students, thusly making admission easier.
 You will still get a quality degree with APA accreditation (VERY IMPORTANT) although these schools can be expensive, and you will find it difficult to enter academia with your degree, as Ph.D.s tend to be in greater demand in academia at least.
 Research Ph.D. programs are also a bit easier to get into, because they have fewer applicants, however you will not be able to enter clinical work with these degrees.
-To realistically expect to get into an APA Accredited clinical Ph.D. program, you will likely need a GPA of at least 3.5 and a 1100 GRE, as well as references, professional experience and a research publication or two.
+To realistically expect to get into an APA Accredited clinical Ph.D. program, you will likely need a GPA of at least 3.5 and a 1100 GRE (I'm too lazy to convert these scores into the new system, but converstion tools exist online), as well as references, professional experience and a research publication or two.
 Master's degree programs are generally MUCH easier to get into and may be a stepping stone to a Ph.D.

 That depends.
 Just because you are taking psychology does not make you a therapist, and you should never present yourself as such.
 If your friend is having a little trouble with their boyfriend or girlfriend, the extra insight you can present may be useful.
 If they are thinking of setting themselves on fire, it is time to call the professionals.
 If someone threatens to harm themselves or someone else, always Call 911.